Top Taboos in Kikuyu Community

 Gikuyu men must not sleep on the side of their bed against the wall while lying with a woman.

-What is the myth for Kikuyus?
+What is the myth of Kikuyus?
 The strong Kikuyu men believe that a man should sleep on the side near the bedroom door to ensure security and respect.

 5. Eating animal that does not chew cud